exercism/automated-tests/docs/interface.md

 # The Interface

 All interactions with the Exercism website are handled automatically.
-Test runners have the single responsibility of taking a solution, running its tests and returning a standardised output.
+Test runners have the single responsibility of taking a solution, running all tests and returning a standardised output.

 ## Execution